aakashkumar1980/apps-microservices/ABOUT_PROJECT.md

 And finally, we have **Analytics and Reporting**, which helps the business understand how the offer performed — like how many people redeemed it, total spend increase, and which offers were most effective.

 So overall, I’ve worked across different parts of this lifecycle — mainly around **redemption and reward fulfillment**, ensuring transactions are processed accurately and efficiently while maintaining **scalability** and **low latency** in the system.

+# ARCHITECTURE
+In my recent assignment, I worked on a new **partner integration platform** that connects our offer system with multiple global offer aggregators like **Cardlytics**, **Rakuten**, and a few others.
+The goal of this initiative was to make our platform more flexible so that we could onboard different offer partners easily and exchange offer data securely through standardized APIs and backend File processing.

+## 🧩 API Engine
+The first part of this integration platform is the **API Engine**.
+This engine is responsible for handling real-time API calls between our offer platform and external partners like **Cardlytics** etc.

+How this works with **Cardlytics** as an example is that they create and manages offers on their side — for example, “10% cashback at Starbucks” or “5% on groceries”.
+So, instead of us manually setting up these offers, Cardlytics now **calls our APIs** directly to push new offers, update existing ones, or block offers when needed.

+All these requests come through our **AWS API Gateway**, which acts as the secure entry layer for partner integrations.
+We’ve protected this gateway using **Okta OAuth2**, so each request from Cardlytics must have a valid access token before it even reaches our internal services.

+Once the API Gateway validates the request, it routes it into our internal offer platform where we apply business rules, validations, and process the incoming data.
+Every change — like offer creation or updates — is then published as **Kafka events**, which allows other services in our ecosystem to pick up those changes asynchronously and act on them.
+This ensures the system remains **loosely coupled and scalable**.

+The integration is **two-way**, though.
+We also send updates back to Cardlytics — things like offer status changes, customer enrollments, or reward fulfillment confirmations.
+But for outbound traffic, we don’t hit Cardlytics’ real endpoints directly.
+Instead, we use a **proxy layer** built on **AWS API Gateway (HTTP API)** with a **custom domain**.
+This proxy helps us mask the real URLs, control the flow, apply retry logic, and add additional protection using **AWS WAF** and **Secrets Manager** for credentials.

+So, from a logical point of view, it works like this:
+**Cardlytics → AWS API Gateway (Okta secured) → Our Offer Platform (Kafka events) → AWS Proxy Gateway → Cardlytics APIs.**

+That’s the overall logical architecture of the **API Engine** — designed for secure, real-time, two-way integration with global offer partners like Cardlytics and Rakuten.

+## File Engine